 We hope to foster several aspirational outcomes:

-Enable neurodiversity people to have agency and create their digital product businesses
+Enable neurodivergent people to have agency and create their digital businesses.

 A consumer market for inclusive and accessible digital apps and products that specifically benefit neurodivergents and the learning disabled.

 Community co-production with digital businesses so lived experience and co-production are embedded throughout.

 Showcase and support tech businesses to build universally-designed technology.